quanchobi/home-manager/README.md

 **_HERE BE DRAGONS!_**

 Use at your own peril.
+If you want to use on a non NixOS system, you should probably not use most of the GUI modules.